Shlomo Haliva: Sexual crimes

 Haliva's first entanglement with the law was when he was a soldier in 1969, when he attempted to rape a Dutch tourist visiting Acre.
 He met her when he was on his way to his parents' house, and volunteered to give her a tour of the Old City.
 When they passed under an underground tunnel, he tried to carry out his plot but she managed to fend him off and escaped.
 At trial, he apologized.
 He was sentenced to pay a fine of IL100 and to two years probation.

 In April 1969, after the trial had concluded, he was patrolling while carrying an Uzi, when he chanced upon a tourist who was waiting for a ride at the road junction in Atlit.
-Haliva introduced himself as a member of the Beit Oren kibbutz and suggested that she go with him, so that he could take a car left by the brother and travel to Tel Aviv together.
-When they reached the entrance, he attacked the woman in a field, wrapping his arm around her neck and raping her, traumatising the woman, who later on would need psychiatric treatment.
-The newspapers later reported that after committing the rape, Shlomo burst into tears, claiming that he had no idea what he had done.
+Haliva introduced himself as a member of kibbutz Beit Oren and suggested that she go with him so that he could take a car left by his brother and travel to Tel Aviv together.
+When they reached the entrance, he attacked the woman in a field, wrapping his arm around her neck and raping her, traumatizing the woman, who later on would need psychiatric treatment.
+The newspapers later reported that after committing the rape, Haliva burst into tears, claiming that he had no idea what he had done.
 He then presented her his soldier's certificate, escorted the victim to a bus stop and left.
 From this incident, he was nicknamed "The Weeping Rapist."

 Two months after his sentence, in August 1969, he met another tourist hitchhiking for a ride near a checkpoint in Haifa.
 They rode together to the workshops in the bay, where he attacked the woman and raped her while threatening with a gun.
 A few months later, she spotted him by accident while riding in a taxi, leading to his arrest.

 While still on probation, he sexually assaulted another girl in Haifa in October 1969.
 He had met the girl on a dark street corner and raped her after asking her for directions.
 After some residents of the area were awoken by her scream, he fled the scene.

 In November 1970, he was sentenced to 7 years imprisonment.
 The two years of probation imposed on him in June 1969 (following the attempted rape against the tourist) were added up in prison.
 On October 26, 1975, Haliva was released on parole and returned to his parents' home in Acre.

 On February 2, 1976, he was arrested again on suspicion of committing five rapes after his release.

 In November of that year, Haliva escaped from prison custody when he asked the guards to go to the bathroom, but was quickly recaptured in the village of Maccabiah.
 He was described by the guards as a "pleasant and educated guy."

 In 1978, Haliva was convicted of five counts of rape and sentenced to 22 years imprisonment.
 He was nicknamed "The Weeping Rapist" because he would apologize to his victims after the act.